-The Predator unit is equipped with fast-spinning EK-Vardar high-static pressure PWM controlled fans, which run at very high speed if the UEFI/BIOS is not set to control fan speed.
+The EK-KIT Classic unit is equipped with fast-spinning EK-Vardar high-static pressure PWM controlled fans that run at very high speeds if the UEFI/BIOS is not set to control the fan speed.
 Make sure to set control mode to PWM (instead of DC)!
-On majority of motherboards this feature can be found in 'Hardware Monitoring' section of the UEFI/BIOS.
-Please consult your motherboard manual on how change fan speed.
+On the majority of motherboards, this feature can be found in the 'Hardware Monitoring' section of the UEFI/BIOS.
+Please consult your motherboard manual on how to change the fan speed.